nichoth/tapzero/README.md

 ```

 ## Plan
 Plan the number of assertions.
+The test will fail if it executes more or fewer
+than the planned number of assertions.

+>
+> [!IMPORTANT]
-Note, `.plan` **must be called first**, before executing any assertions.
+> `.plan` **must be called first**, before executing any assertions.
+>

 ```js
 tapzero('planning example', t => {